Bjournaux/SeaFreeze/README.md

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

 ## Acknowledgments

+As of V0.9.3, SeaFreeze incorporates the mlbspline and lbftd packages originally developed by J. Michael Brown.
+Historical versions of these packages are no longer being updated and are available at https://github.com/jmichaelb/LocalBasisFunction.

 This work was produced with the financial support provided by the NASA Postdoctoral Program fellowship, by the NASA Solar System Workings Grant 80NSSC17K0775 and by the Icy Worlds node of NASA's Astrobiology Institute (08-NAI5-0021).